dmlc/gluon-nlp/scripts/bert/index.rst

     $ python finetune_squad.py --optimizer adam --batch_size 12 --lr 3e-5 --epochs 2 --gpu

+python finetune_squad.py --bert_model bert_24_1024_16 --optimizer adam --accumulate 6 --batch_size 4 --lr 3e-5 --epochs 2 --gpu

 If you are using less than 12G of GPU memory, you can use the following command to achieve a similar effect.
-But need Mxnet>1.5.0

 Note that this will require approximately no more than 8G of GPU memory.
 If your GPU memory is too small, you can adjust **accumulate** and **batch_size**.